angular/angular/aio/content/guide/docs-style-guide.md

 1. The `region` value, `"class"`, is the name of the `#docregion` in the source file.
 Confirm that by looking at `content/examples/docs-style-guide/src/app/app.module.ts`

-1. Omitting the `title` is fine when the source of the fragment is obvious.
+1. Omitting the `header` is fine when the source of the fragment is obvious.
 We just said that this is a fragment of the `app.module.ts` file which was displayed immediately above, in full, with a header.
 There's no need to repeat the header.

 1. The line numbers disappeared.
 By default, the doc viewer omits line numbers when there are fewer than 10 lines of code; it adds line numbers after that.
 You can turn line numbers on or off explicitly by setting the `linenums` attribute.